 WHEREAS, the current shortage of large-animal veterinarians in rural areas is a problem; and

 WHEREAS, North Dakota has entered into an agreement with Kansas State University for an additional five to 10 students annually; and

 WHEREAS, the increase in positions will enhance our opportunity to send North Dakota students to vet school, which would increase chances of them returning to practice in North Dakota; and

 THEREFORE BE IT RESOLVED, the NDSA supports additional funding to pursue these contracts.

-BE IT FURTHER RESOLVED, the NDSA pursues legislation to maintain agreements with Iowa State University, the University of Minnesota and colleges of veterinary medicine at Western-Interstate-Commission-for-Higher-Education-participating universities similar to the agreement with Kansas State University regarding veterinary student seats.
+THEREFORE BE IT FURTHER RESOLVED, the NDSA pursues legislation to maintain agreements with Iowa State University, the University of Minnesota and colleges of veterinary medicine at Western-Interstate-Commission-for-Higher-Education-participating universities similar to the agreement with Kansas State University regarding veterinary student seats.

-BE IT FURTHER RESOLVED, the NDSA pursues legislation to ensure that at least five students per year are funded at Kansas State University, as well as any other positions and agreements available with other veterinary schools.
+THEREFORE BE IT FURTHER RESOLVED, the NDSA pursues legislation to ensure that at least five students per year are funded at Kansas State University, as well as any other positions and agreements available with other veterinary schools.

 WINTER GRAZING - 18 (AH)

 WHEREAS, the NDSA supports humane and practical handling of livestock; and

 WHEREAS, many citizens in North Dakota are misinformed of the practice of winter grazing of cattle and horses.